 With the help of all the great people in our District, including schools and producers, San Juan SWCD facilitates information-sharing, shares regulatory requirements and opportunities for funding, and educates students about conservation.
-Read on to learn more about our outreach and education work.

 Workshops are an opportunity for us to bring in experts on a variety of subjects into our community, and provide local landowners with the tools they need to be better land managers.
 Check our Facebook or our News page for upcoming workshops, and click the links below for information from past workshops:

 2018 Desert Composting Workshop